-The central portion of the cerebellum, having to

-do with the secretions and general condition of the body and nerves, as regards health, &c., communicates with the body by a thick cord of nerve, forming the back portion of the spinal columncommunicating by another cord with the brain and nerves of sense.
+The central portion of the cerebellum, having to do with the secretions and general condition of the body and nerves, as regards health, &c., communicates with the body by a thick cord of nerve, forming the back portion of the spinal column-communicating by another cord with the brain and nerves of sense.
 From its function, we should expect to find this part the first that is formed in the fœtus: and this is the case.
-The brain of the fœtus "consists, about the second month, chiefly of the mesial parts of the cerebellum, corpora quadrigemina, &c.," and goes on expanding, as it were, from this into the other parts of the convolutions. \ But without going further, (and I fear I have been too lengthy already,) I think I am now justified in saving that the views of phrenologists, and these additions of mine, are in accordance with the results of anatomy, and present a remarkable show of consistent relations.
+The brain of the fœtus "consists, about the second month, chiefly of the mesial parts of the cerebellum, corpora quadrigemina, &c.," and goes on expanding, as it were, from this into the other parts of the convolutions.\ But without going further, (and I fear I have been too lengthy already,) I think I am now justified in saying that the views of phrenologists, and these additions of mine, are in accordance with the results of anatomy, and present a remarkable show of consistent relations.

 We have now gone over, in a hasty way, what I regard as the means of discovering the functions of the brain, and what I have as yet discovered through the use of these means.
 What I have advanced, I give simply as my opinions, and as suggestion to others.
 I appeal to Nature as known by the facts before us.
-I have nothing to say to any one's reasonings† upon the question, unless they are supported by facts, and by a knowledge of the matters to which I refer.
+I have nothing to say to any one's reasonings † upon the question, unless they are sup-

-• See Fletcher's Rudiments of Physiology, quoted in "Vestiges," p.
+See Fletcher's Rudiments of Physiology, quoted in "Vestiges," p.
 226.

 Galileo writes to a friend, "O! my dear Kepler, how I wish that we could have one hearty laugh together!
-Here at Padua is the principal Professor of Philosophy, whom I
+Here at Padua is the principal Professor of Philosophy, whom I have repeatedly and urgently requested to look at the moon and planets through my glass, which he pertinaciously refuses to do.
+Why are you not here?
+What shouts of laughter we should have at this glorious folly!
+And to hear the Professor of Philosophy at Pisa ported by facts, and by a knowledge of the matters to which I refer.